nuxt/nuxt.com/content/index.md

     #job
     Creator of VueJS
     #quote
     Nuxt offers a compelling solution and a great ecosystem to help you ship fullstack Vue apps that are performant and SEO friendly.
-The flexibility to choose between SSR and SSG is icing on the cake
+The flexibility to choose between SSR and SSG is icing on the cake.
     ::::

     ::::home-testimonials-item